pewpewlive/hybroid-live/spec/syntax.md

 ### Decimal Literal

-If that's not what you want, Livecode gives the option to use generic decimal literals by writing a float and adding `f` at the end
+If that's not what you want, Hybroid gives the option to use generic decimal literals by writing a float and adding `f` at the end

 ```rs
 let a = 100.5f